jeff1evesque/LeQue/README.md

 ###Development:

-Since we running OSX 10.6.8 for the host Operating System, we installed [VirtualBox 4.1.10 r76795](https://www.virtualbox.org/wiki/Download_Old_Builds_4_1_pre14) using [Ubuntu 11.04](https://old-releases.ubuntu.com/releases/11.04) for the Guest Operating System.
+Since we running OSX 10.6.8 for the host Operating System, we installed [VirtualBox 4.1.10 r76795](https://download.virtualbox.org/virtualbox/4.1.10/VirtualBox-4.1.10-76795-OSX.dm) using [Ubuntu 11.04](https://old-releases.ubuntu.com/releases/11.04) for the Guest Operating System.
+Other [versions](https://www.virtualbox.org/wiki/Download_Old_Builds_4_1_pre_14) of VirtualBox may be used, but hasn't been exhaustively tested.

 ###Pre-Installation: